haddocking/cyclic-peptides/README.md

 'A Cyclisation and Docking Protocol for Cyclic Peptide Modeling using HADDOCK2.4' To be published.

-Content
-Dataset
+Content:
-	Directory composed of sub-directories corresponding to each peptide and complex of the cyclic peptide benchmark.
+Dataset directory composed of sub-directories corresponding to each peptide and complex of the cyclic peptide benchmark.
 This directory also contains the required scripts for the analysis.

 	a.
 Each complex sub-directory contains: